 L’Oréal is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 From L’Oreal’s official FAQ:

 “Our consumers’ health and safety have always been an absolute priority for L’Oréal.
 As is the support of animal welfare.